epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **DSP**: Digital Signal Processing.

 - **DMAC**: DMA Controller.

+- **DMEM**: Data Memory.
+One of BoxLambda's internal memories.
+Holds CPU data and BSS segments.

 - **Double Buffering**:  A technique for drawing graphics that shows no stutter, tearing, or other rendering artifacts.
 Buffer A is being displayed while buffer B is being updated.